mem48/geocompr/main.md

 Geographic vector data in R are well-support by `sf`, a class which extends the `data.frame`.
 Thus `sf` objects have one column per attribute variable (such as 'name') and one row per observation, or *feature* (e.g. per bus station).
 `sf` objects also have a special column to contain geometry data, usually named `geometry`.
-The `geometry` colum is special because it is a *list-colum*, which can contain multiple geographic entities (points, lines, polygons) per row.
+The `geometry` column is special because it is a *list-colum*, which can contain multiple geographic entities (points, lines, polygons) per row.
 In Chapter \@ref(spatial-class) we saw how to perform *generic methods* such as `plot()` and `summary()` on `sf` objects.
 **sf** also provides methods that allow `sf` objects to behave like regular data frames: